jdaumeyer/language/README.md

 * Functions are meant to be pure, meaning that we will have to provide a library for standard input and output.
 * All data remains constant, It is only changed from functions.

-###HOW TO READ THIS DOCUMENT
+### HOW TO READ THIS DOCUMENT
--Code within angle brackets is to be treated as a value which must be filled in by the programmer.
+* Code within angle brackets is to be treated as a value which must be filled in by the programmer.
--Lines following the pound symbol (#) are comments and do not affect code execution.
+* Lines following the pound symbol (#) are comments and do not affect code execution.
--This document is designed as documentation for those writing code in the language, but will also be used to plan future development.
+* This document is designed as documentation for those writing code in the language, but will also be used to plan future development.
 Any listed features may not be added, may be removed, or may be altered at any time.

 ### FUNCTION SYNTAX
 The language is based entirely around blocks of text called functions.
 Every function will accept a defined number of parameters, throwing an exception if incorrect data types are presented.
 Parameters will directly follow the function declaration, separated by a single space character.
 ```
 #Example:
 <function name> <parameter 1> <parameter 2> <parameter 3> ...
 ```

-###FUNCTION DECLARATION
+### FUNCTION DECLARATION
 Custom functions can be defined using the process depicted below.
 For additional usage of the define function, see "VANILLA FUNCTIONS" below.